-This lack of getting paid on time and having to sometimes wait months does not do much to help a freelancer make a living, as you may well know personally.
+This lack of getting paid on time and having to wait months doesn’t help a freelancer make a living.
 When you are not getting paid, there is not much you can do with your own bills that are due.
-You may have had to then pay a bill late, wait to do your grocery shopping, or ask a friend or family member for a loan until payment arrives.
-There’s a real problem when a client doesn’t pay you for the work you have produced and you are not able to pay for basic expenses.
+You may have had to pay a bill late or ask a friend for a loan until payment arrives.
+There’s a real problem when a client doesn’t pay you and you are not able to pay for basic expenses.

 Then, there is the extra time that goes into trying to get that late payment.
 The same survey found that it can take a significant number of hours that have been put into emails, messages, and phone calls that could have been spent making money.
 This time could be better spent producing more work for other clients who value your talent and respect that you should be paid on time.